blinklabs-io/docs/src/content/docs/guides/bluefin/002-quick-start-overview.md

 # Bluefin

-Bluefin a standalone Fortuna (TUNA) miner, written in Go, which syncs the chain, mines for TUNA, and submits transactions to remote nodes without any other infrastructure..
+Bluefin a standalone Fortuna (TUNA) miner, written in Go, which syncs the chain, mines for TUNA, and submits transactions to remote nodes without any other infrastructure.

 Bluefin is self-contained and runs with no external dependencies.
 You can run it via the <a href="https://github.com/blinklabs-io/bluefin/pkgs/container/bluefin" target="_blank">Docker images</a> or binaries from the <a href="https://github.com/blinklabs-io/bluefin/releases" target="_blank">releases page</a>.

 <br>

-For this guide we will walk you through downloading the binary and running the Bluefin binary.
+For this guide we will walk you through downloading and running the Bluefin binary.
 To get started follow the steps below.

 <br>